Southern Corn Fritters Recipe

 Y’all will love this recipe for corn fritters using canned corn because it’s so easy to whip up in about five minutes, plus ten more to fry them.

-The edges get crispy as they cook for the perfect dippings side dish.
+The edges get crispy as they cook for the perfect dipping side dish.
+Plus, the recipe is super inexpensive and versatile.

-If you get on Pinterest, you can see a huge variety of ways to make the fritters from adding cilantro, onions, jalapeños, and so much more.
+If you get on Pinterest, you can see a huge variety of ways to make the fritters, from adding cilantro, onions, jalapeños, and so much more.

 You can even add a little sugar to them for a sweet treat.
 You can also make them gluten-free, egg-free, or just about any way you’d like to.